FOUNDED IN KINGIAN NONVIOLENCE

 EDUCATE, SUSTAIN, CONSOLE AND CELEBRATE

 Nonviolence Chicago’s philosophy is formed by the four components of the Beloved Community: Educate, Sustain, Console and Celebrate.
-We apply these components to ourselves, our relationships, and our community.
+We apply these components to ourselves, our relationships, our street outreach programs, and our community.
 All are welcome in the Beloved Community.
 It is a community of justice, equity and peace.
 Conflicts in the Beloved Community are resolved through a mutual commitment to peaceful reconciliation.